-Launched in Januray 2010, the rarities committee comprises 9 voting members.
+Launched in Januray 2010, the rarities committee comprises 10 voting members.

 Current EORC members are:

-- Sherif Baha El Din (chairman, voting)
+- Sherif Baha El Din (chairman)

-- Web Abdou (voting)
+- Web Abdou

-- Richard Bonser (voting)
+- Richard Bonser

-- Andrea Corso (voting)
+- Andrea Corso

-- Pierre André Crochet (voting)
+- Pierre André Crochet (vice chairman)

-- Andrew Grieve (voting)
+- Andrew Grieve

-- Richard Hoath (voting)
+- Richard Hoath

-- Manuel Schweizer (voting)
+- Manuel Schweizer

-- Frédéric Jiguet (secretary, voting)
+- Frédéric Jiguet (secretary)

 In 2010-11, members were: Sherif Baha El Din (voting), Mindy Baha El Din (voting), Richard Bonser (voting), Pierre André Crochet (voting), Andrew Grieve (voting), Tomas Haraldsson (voting), Richard Hoath (voting), Frédéric Jiguet (chairman), Ahmed Riad (voting), Mary Megalli (secretary, non voting).

-official external advisors: Istvan Moldovan, Ahmed Riad and Mary Megalli.
+In addition, the EORC is completed by three official external advisors: Istvan Moldovan, Ahmed Riad and Mary Megalli.